funnbot/deya_notes/Characters/Juliet.md

 ## Backstory

-Juliet is a semi newly turned zombie, who originally was your typical college girl, part of a sorority, working towards her degree in nursing, planning events centered around her adult cheer squad and enjoying time with her friends at parties and school ev
+Juliet is a semi newly turned zombie, who originally was your typical college girl, part of a sorority, working towards her degree in nursing, planning events centered around her adult cheer squad and enjoying time with her friends at parties and school events.
+Juliet turning starts out